Agena Buyer's Guide to ZWO Astronomy Cameras

 - A USB port for data communications and powering the camera.
-The port can be configured for both USB2.0 and USB3.0 communications (except for the ASI120MM/MC and the ASI034MC cameras, which only have USB2.0 capability).
+The port can be configured for both USB2.0 and USB3.0 communications (except for the ASI120MM/MC cameras which only have USB2.0 capability).
 A 2 meter USB3.0 cable is included with the camera

 - An autoguiding port with ST4 connector to allow the camera to be used as an autoguider.
 ZWO includes an autoguiding cable.

 Cooled and Pro ZWO cameras have the following ports: